fortress1019/star-motion-simulate/README-en.md

 5. Locate the `file` section under `[simulation]`
 6. Paste the file name
 7. Run the program (if the program is already running, close it and run it again)

+> You can also create your own simulations in the `simulation` folder.
+If you think it's good, you can fork this project and [submit a Pull Request](https://github.com/dddddgz/star-motion-simulate/pulls)

+## Instructions

+> This part introduces how to operate the program after it is running.

+- Zoom in/out: mouse wheel / + and - keys
+updaeting...